Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "As an owner of a *magnificently* long and silky pelt, I’d never do something so cruel unless I had to," Thurrsto dead-panned, as he reached for his portable privacy field button.
 "One of our *‘friends’* in Kwmbwrw space has gone silent," he explained, once it was active.

 "...Okay?
-No offense, but I trust you to handle tradecraft matters on ‘yer own, Champion Thurrsto...what’s the catch?"
+No offense, but I trust you to handle tradecraft matters on ‘yer own, Champion Thurrsto... what’s the catch?"

 "This particular one was investigating an issue with the Gorai biodrones, My Father."